-(1) For the period from October 28, 2004 (date of inception) through March 31, 2005 the Company had no business activity other than the issuance of a \$22,500 convertible bridge note that accrued approximately \$325 in interest for the three month period ended March 31, 2005; the note and respective accrued interest were subsequently converted to shares of the Company's common stock as part of the Merger (see note 1 to condensed consolidated financial statements) and accordingly a Statement of Operations is not presented.
+- (1) For the period from October 28, 2004 (date of inception) through June 30, 2005 the Company (Gales) had no business activity other than the issuance of a \$22,500 convertible bridge note that accrued approximately \$657 and \$325 in interest for the six and three month period ended June 30, 2005 respectively; the note and respective accrued interest were subsequently converted to shares of the Company's Common Stock as part of the merger.
+The Company has presented the Statements of Operations of Air Industries machining Corp.
+(AIM), as the Company has succeeded all of the business activity of AIM. - (2) AIM was a privately held subchapter S Corporation prior to the merger and accordingly the financial statements of the Successor and Predecessor are not comparable in all material respects.
+Since AIM was an "S" Corporation a provision for income taxes was not incurred.